agentmodels/webppl-agents/README.md

     npm install --prefix ~/.webppl webppl-agents --force

+For the agent functions, you will also need to install [webppl-dp](github.com/stuhlmueller/webppl-dp).

 ## Usage

-Once installed, you can make `json.read` and `json.write` available to `program.wppl` by running:
+Once installed, you can make the environment and agent functions available to `program.wppl` by running:

-    webppl --require webppl-agents program.wppl
+    webppl --require webppl-dp --require webppl-agents program.wppl

 ## Testing